Starship Hospital

 Starship Children's Hospital is a public children's hospital in Auckland, New Zealand.
-Opened on 18 November 1991, it was one of the first purpose-built children's hospitals in New Zealand, and is the largest such facility in the country.
+It was one of the first purpose-built children's hospitals in New Zealand, and is the largest such facility in the country.
 Although a separate facility, it is located on the same grounds as the Auckland City Hospital in Grafton, Auckland, and is adjacent to the Auckland Medical School.

 On 1 July 2022 Te Whatu Ora – Health New Zealand and Te Aka Whai Ora – Māori Health Authority became New Zealand's new national health authorities and Starship became part of Health New Zealand.

-There are more than 140,000 patient visits to Starship Child Health each year including around 1000 outreach clinics where Starship clinicians offer specialist consultation and support to their peers all around New Zealand.
+History

+The Auckland Hospital Board agreed in principle in the 1960s that there was a need for a new children's hospital to replace the Princess Mary Children's Hospital and other paediatric wards.
+There was also a call for a national children's hospital offering high quality paediatric services.
+Approval for an 188-bed hospital was granted in 1982.
+The hospital opened on 18 November 1991.
+Its name was chosen to appeal to children and young people and while it met with some opposition it gained acceptance and was retained when Green Lane Hospital and National Women's Hospital were brought onto the Auckland Hospital site to form Auckland City Hospital.